crankydillo/soa-simulation/README.md

 `c` is the number of children per node.   where `c` is the children per node and `l` is the number of layers.

-So in using the command above, there will be 63 calls made to process a request.
+If you use the command above, there will be 63 calls made to process a request.

 # Latency impact of sequential vs parallel